rdfshapes/shacl-sparql/README.md

 Java 8 is required.

-For instance (from the current directory, after building the source):
+For instance (from the current directory, assuming that the jar is in the `build` directory):
 ```
 java -jar build/valid-1.0-SNAPSHOT.jar -d ./ex/shapes/nonRec/2/ "http://dbpedia.org/sparql"  ./output/
 ```